junhan-kim/DevLog/README.md

-# DevLog-API-Server
+# DevLog

 This repository is the API server of `DevLog`. <br>
-Devlog is a compound word of dev and log, meaning my development blog.
+Devlog is a compound word of `dev` and `log`, meaning the development blog.

 ## Installation